 By Dr. Erika Rowe

 Drs.
-Kurt and Erika Rowe, parents to Kole (12) and Lilly (9) received their DMD from University of Pennsylvania School of Dental Medicine in Philadelphia, PA.
+Kurt and Erika Rowe, parents to Kole (12) and Lilly (9) received their DMD from the University of Pennsylvania School of Dental Medicine in Philadelphia, PA.
 Their practice Rowe Family Dentistry is in Paradise Valley, AZ. rowefamilydentist.com